 While a Japanese lilac tree can live in soil of average fertility, it does better in more fertile soil.
 Feed the plant by mixing soil amendments into the ground every spring.
 Buy a balanced fertilizer if you feel an extra boost is needed.
 Make sure to follow instructions on the bag carefully since over-feeding can burn the plant.
 After applying the fertilizer every spring, hose down the soil so that the fertilizer goes down to the roots.

-Japanese Lilac Varieties
+Types of Japanese Lilac Tree

 Tree-form lilacs come in three subspecies, having subtle differences from one another (such as the Chinese being a bit smaller, etc.):